 If believe that your employer has violated your rights under the wage and hour provisions of the FLSA, you need a knowledgeable Tennessee labor law attorney to investigate your case.

-The attorneys at the Employment and Consumer Law Group in Nashville focus exclusively on employment issues affecting the state’s hardworking residents.
+The FLSA attorneys at the Employment and Consumer Law Group in Nashville focus exclusively on employment issues affecting the state’s hardworking residents.
 Everyone has the right to fair pay — and our legal team demands that eligible workers are repaid every penny that they are owed.

 The first step is determining whether you have a valid legal claim.
 Contact us today to arrange a free consultation with one of our experienced attorneys to know more about Tennessee overtime laws.